Skip to content

 Availability of licenses

 The CSC Maestro license has a fixed amount of tokens that are available for everyone.
 First, Maestro uses module specific tokens, of which there are many for each module.
-If they run out, then more jobs (of that same type) can be run with "general tokens", but when they run out, no more jobs of that type (or any new jobs which need a general token) can't be run by anyone.
-Therefore, this should be avoided.
+If they run out, then more jobs (of that same type) can be run with general tokens, but when they run out, no more jobs of that type (or any new jobs which need a general token) can be run by anyone.
+Therefore, this situation should be avoided.
 Once a job ends, the tokens are released, and are available for everyone.

-You can check the currently available licenses with:
+You can check the currently available licenses (tokens) with:

 CPU time (billing units) is a different resource and has nothing to do with license tokens.
 When you run out of billing units, you or your project manager can apply for more via the My CSC portal.